MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-role-entra-id.md

 ## Scenario

-1. This Java Spring MVC web app uses the Microsoft Entra ID Spring Boot Starter client library for Java to sign in a user and obtain an [ID Token](/entra/identity-platform/id-tokens) from Microsoft Entra ID.
+1. This Java Spring Boot web app uses the Microsoft Entra ID Spring Boot Starter client library for Java to sign in a user and obtain an [ID Token](/entra/identity-platform/id-tokens) from Microsoft Entra ID.
 1. The **ID Token** token contains the **roles** claim.
 The application inspects the value of this claim to determine which pages the user is authorized to access.

 This kind of authorization is implemented using role-based access control (RBAC).
 When using RBAC, an administrator grants permissions to roles, not to individual users or groups.
 The administrator can then assign roles to different users and groups to control who has then access to certain content and functionality.